 Cut to about 9" and place in the pie plate, crimping around the edges.
 Place in refrigerator to chill while you prepare the rest of the ingredients.

 Next, peel, core and dice pears into ¼-½ inch pieces.
-In a bowl mix the pears, brown sugar, flour, salt and cinnamon until evenly coated.
+In a bowl mix the pears, brown sugar, flour, cornstarch, salt and cinnamon until evenly coated.

 In a small saucepan, slowly melt butter over medium heat until it begins to brown, constantly stirring.
 Add rosemary and vanilla extract, then quickly remove from heat allowing to cool a bit before pouring over pears.
 Mix thoroughly and then pour the pear mixture into the prepared pie pan.